EXPERIMENTAL ECONOMICS - Empirical tools and methods to investigate economic behavior

 A solid background in economics/microeconomics, basic knowledge of econometrics and statistics and a working command of English.

-How will professionals benefit from the programme
+How will professionals benefit from this program ?

 Rigorous experimental methodology are often overlooked in professional environments, despite their huge advantages in terms of evaluation.
 This programme will allow you to design experiments that will give a robust assessment of the effect of an intervention on economic behavior.